puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/es-ES/microsoft-edge-policies.md

   [Volver al principio](#microsoft-edge:-directivas)

   ### TabFreezingEnabled
-  #### Permitir la inmovilización de pestañas en segundo plano
+  #### Allow freezing of background tabs
-  >Versiones admitidas: Microsoft Edge en Windows y Mac desde la versión 79 o posterior
+  >Versiones admitidas: Microsoft Edge en Windows desde la versión 79 o posterior

   #### Descripción
-  Controla si Microsoft Edge puede inmovilizar las pestañas que están en segundo plano durante al menos 5 minutos.
+  Controls whether Microsoft Edge can freeze tabs that are in the background for at least 5 minutes.

-La inmovilización de pestañas reduce el uso de la CPU, la batería y la memoria.
-Microsoft Edge usa heurística para evitar inmovilizar las pestañas que realizan trabajo útil en segundo plano, como mostrar notificaciones, reproducir sonido y transmitir vídeo.
+Tab freezing reduces CPU, battery, and memory usage.
+Microsoft Edge uses heuristics to avoid freezing tabs that do useful work in the background, such as display notifications, play sound, and stream video.

-Si se habilita o no se configura esta directiva, es posible que las pestañas que han estado en segundo plano durante al menos 5 minutos estén inmovilizadas.
+If you enable or don't configure this policy, tabs that have been in the background for at least 5 minutes might be frozen.

-Si se deshabilita esta directiva, no se inmovilizará ninguna pestaña.
+If you disable this policy, no tabs will be frozen.

   #### Características admitidas:
   - Puede ser obligatorio: Sí
   - Se puede recomendar: No
-  - Actualización de directiva dinámica: Sí
+  - Actualización de directiva dinámica: No - Requiere reiniciar el explorador

   #### Tipo de datos:
   Booleano